 In “Irish Thatch,” which includes over 350 photographs, she celebrates the enduring appeal and wonder of Irish thatch.

 As durable as they are environmentally friendly, Irish thatched cottages are the products of centuries of history and tradition.
 While they currently make up less than 0.1% of the total housing stock in Ireland, in the 1800s as much as half of the population slept under thatched roofs.

 Over the years, different materials have been used in construction, varying from region to region and depending upon the wealth of the family.
 For the walls, lime mortar is the most desirable – but also the most expensive – material.
 Mud tempered with strengthening agents such as straw, reeds or animal matter was a popular alternative.

-The cottage’s iconic roofs are built by overlapping layers of sod were placed on the timbers.
+The cottages’ iconic roofs were built using overlapping layers of sod placed on the timbers.
 On top of this went the straw thatch, derived from a variety of materials such a wheat and flax, carefully cut and threaded by a thatcher in either the slice or sketch style.
 It would often take as many as 5,000 handfuls of straw to complete a roof.

-The fact that there are only close to 1,500 surviving examples of thatched homes left in Ireland makes Byrne’s efforts to document them even more important.
+The fact that there are only around 1,500 surviving examples of thatched homes left in Ireland makes Byrne’s efforts to document them even more important.